Skip to main content

 Integration subcommands

-Integrations configure cordon for a specific tool — setting up the proxy env vars and CA trust settings that the tool needs.
-Each integration knows where its target stores configuration (e.g., settings.json for Claude Code, ~/.codex/.env for Codex, ~/.hermes/.env for Hermes) and handles setup and teardown automatically.
+Integrations configure cordon for Claude Code, Codex, or Hermes — setting up the proxy env vars and CA trust settings each integration needs.
+Each integration knows where that application stores configuration (for example, Claude Code settings, project-local or user Codex config, and Hermes .env) and handles setup and teardown automatically.
 Currently supported: claude-code, codex, hermes.

-Cordon currently supports credential injection for API key authentication only.
-ChatGPT/OAuth-based Codex sessions may still route through the proxy transport, but cordon does not replace or manage Codex’s ChatGPT auth state.
+For Codex, Cordon supports API-key authentication only.
+ChatGPT/OAuth-based Codex sessions may still route through the proxy transport, but Cordon does not replace or manage Codex’s ChatGPT auth state.

 cordon setup claude-code

 Configure cordon for Claude Code.
-Runs the base setup automatically, then generates a combined CA bundle and writes proxy env vars to Claude Code’s settings.json.
+Runs the base setup automatically, then writes the standard proxy and CA env vars to Claude Code settings.

 cordon setup claude-code